 My final thoughts on financial health metrics

-While each of these numbers is super important to know and understand when considering a company’s financial health, there is a lot more to consider about a business before investing.
+While each of these numbers are super important to know and understand when considering a company’s financial health, there is a lot more to consider about a business before investing.
 It can take weeks and months of careful scrutiny for the world’s best investors to invest in a company, so please don’t assume you’re ready to invest with these 5 numbers only.

 Want to see more articles like this?